snowflakemake/ThreatParser/README.md

 This tool is designed to help analysts quickly identify key information from threat reports, making it easier to understand the threats and potential adversaries involved.
 Please note that this is a work in progress and may not cover all edge cases or formats of threat reports.
 Be aware of potential false positives or negatives in the extraction process.

+The tool uses the [MITRE ATT&CK](https://attack.mitre.org/) framework to map TTPs and identify potential adversaries based on the techniques observed in the reports.
+It also supports VirusTotal hash lookups to provide additional context for extracted IOCs.

+The TTPs and IOCs are extracted using regular expressions and string matching techniques, and the results are displayed in a user-friendly format.

 ## Features

 - Extracts IOCs (such as IPs, domains, hashes) from text files.